Success and Failures:

 Success in Zimbabwe was due to shared Vision and support of Air Zimbabwe, Harare Anglican Diocese, Zimbabwe University, Zimbabwe Ministry of Education.
 Enabling an extension to a further 100 schools, plus development of a teachers IT network with annual conference, and as outlined a myriad of community benefits aiding local infrastructure development.

-Pre-Recession it was much easier given the support from British Airways, Air Zimbabwe, Kenyan Airways & Data Developments, British Council, British High Commission made so much possible back then.
-Including sponsored shipping, freight & flights.
+Pre-Recession was so much easier given outstanding support from British Airways, Air Zimbabwe, Kenyan Airways & Data Developments, British Council, British High Commission making so much possible.
+I.e. sponsored shipping, freight & flights.

-Donors & Help are needed to cover costs & provide the skills to enable multiple installations we undertake
+Donors & Help are essential to aid the costs & skills to enable this support to continue i.e.

 - Shipping costs of a 20' container, enable supply & installation of equipment and resources for 20 projects / Schools.

 - £50 provides a computer and backup for one year and more.
 Our containers fully utilise space and carry additional materials including; medical supplies, clothing, etc. Benefitting the wider community.
 That works out at 96p a week - Much less than the cost of a cup of coffee or newspaper